 Length of Floating Point Binary Number Elements

-For binary elements of types xs:float and xs:double, a specified length must be either exactly 4 bytes or exactly 8 bytes.
+For binary elements of types xs:float or xs:double, a specified length must be either exactly 4 bytes or exactly 8 bytes respectively.

 The dfdl:lengthUnits property must be 'bytes'.
 It is a schema definition error otherwise.